Employer Support of the Guard and Reserve

 Employer Support of the Guard and Reserve (ESGR) is the lead U.S. Defense Department program promoting cooperation and understanding between civilian employers and their National Guard and Reserve employees.
-Established in 1972, ESGR operates within the Office of the Assistant Secretary of Defense for Reserve Affairs.
+Established in 1972, ESGR operates within the Defense Human Resources Activity.
 ESGR develops and promotes supportive work environments for service members in the Reserve Components through outreach, recognition, and educational opportunities that increase awareness of applicable laws and resolves employer conflicts between the service members and their employers.

 Statement of Support

 The Statement of Support program is the cornerstone of ESGR's efforts to gain and maintain employer support.
 The program aims to develop employers into advocates for employee participation in the military.
 Supportive employers are critical to maintaining the strength and readiness of the nation's Guard and Reserve units.
 Employers signing a statement of support pledge that: